Ensemble Learning Based Classification Algorithm Recommendation: Preliminary Study

 Without the independence/diversity\footnote{In the field of ensemble learning, the independence of base learners is generally called diversity.} among the base models \{$M_1, M_2, \cdots, M_n$\}, the random variable $X$ in Eq. \ref{eq:prerr} will not follow binomial distribution and further the Eq. \ref{eq:chernoff} might be false.
-This will result in that $pr_{M_{E}}$ might be no-converging or converging too slowly.
+This will result in that $pr_{M_{E}}$ might be non-convergent or converging too slowly.
 This phenomenon has been recognized in learner combination \cite{cunningham2000diversity,lam2000classifier}.
-And the diverse ensemble learner has a better potential to improve the accuracy than non-diverse ensemble leaner \cite{peterson2005estimating,brown2005diversity,kuncheva2003measures}.
+And the diverse ensemble learner has a better potential to improve the accuracy than non-diverse ensemble learner \cite{peterson2005estimating,brown2005diversity,kuncheva2003measures}.
 Therefore, there will be a notable question: ``How to define or evaluate the independence/diversity among the base learning models?''.

 In the field of ensemble learning, it is usually difficult to evaluate the diversity between different learning models directly.
-Researchers usually resort to the prediction/classifcation results of the learning models on a given test data.
+Researchers usually resort to the prediction/classification results of the learning models on a given test data.
 There have been several metrics proposed based on the prediction results to assess the diversity between different models \cite{kuncheva2003measures,lee2013automatic,cunningham2000diversity,dietterich2000experimental}.
 These metrics can guide us to identify the diverse base models.
-Meanwhile, Kuncheva et al. \cite{kuncheva2003measures} have stated that, in order to guaranteed the improvement over the performance of base models, there exists a minimum threshold value for each of these diversity metrics to pick up the diverse base models for ensemble learning.
+Meanwhile, Kuncheva et al. \cite{kuncheva2003measures} have stated that, in order to guarantee the improvement over the performance of base models, there exists a minimum threshold value for each of these diversity metrics to pick up the diverse base models for ensemble learning.

-Following these ideas, suppose that $M_i$ and $M_j$ ($1\leq i\neq\j \leq n$) are two different base models, and $R_i$ and $R_j$ are the predicstion/classification results of $M_i$ and $M_j$ on a given test data set $D$, we can give the definition of diverse learning model for ensemble learning as follow.
+Following these ideas, suppose that $M_i$ and $M_j$ ($1\leq i\neq\j \leq n$) are two different base models, and $R_i$ and $R_j$ are the prediction/classification results of $M_i$ and $M_j$ on a given test data set $D$, we can give the definition of diverse learning model for ensemble learning as follows.

 \begin{definition}\textbf{Diverse learning model} .
 Two base models $M_i$ and $M_j$ are diverse with each other if and only if $\psi(R_i, R_j) < \delta$, where $\psi$ is a function which computes the diversity between $M_i$ and $M_j$ based on $R_i$ and $R_j$, and $\delta$ is a given minimum threshold. \end{definition}